-- > MAC Address The MAC address of the controlled computer in the LAN. - > IP Address The assigned IP address of the controlled computer in the LAN.

-- Bind Check this option to enable ARP binding for a specific device. - > Modify To modify or delete an existing entry.
+- MAC Address The MAC address of the controlled computer in the LAN. - > IP Address The assigned IP address of the controlled computer in the LAN. - Bind Check this option to enable ARP binding for a specific device. - Modify To modify or delete an existing entry.

 When you want to add or modify an IP & MAC Binding entry, you can click the Add New... button or Modify button, and then you will go to the next page.
-This page is used for adding or modifying an IP & MAC Binding entry (shown in Figure 4-71).
+This page is used for adding or modifying an IP & MAC Binding entry as shown below.